literal-life-church/messaging-service/README.md

 Here are all of the commands it supports:

 - `subscribe`: Add a phone number to a channel used for general announcements and calendar event updates.
-- `broadcast <Message text>`: Sends a message to all numbers subscribed to the announcments and calendar events channel.
+- `broadcast <Message text>`: Sends a message to all numbers subscribed to the announcements and calendar events channel.
+- `help`\*, `info`\*, `information`\*: Determine whether your number is enrolled in any active channels.
 - `status`: Determine whether your number is enrolled in any active channels.
+- `start`\*, `unstop`\*: Restart a user's subscription to any existing channels.
+- `cancel`\*, `stop`\*, `unsubscribe`\*: Stop receiving all messages from this service.

 The `broadcast` command is gated to prevent unauthorized phone numbers from sending broadcast messages.
-All new subscribers and any unrecognized messages are collected and sent [via a webhook](#webhooks) for any additional post-processing by the service owner.
+Several commands dispatch an event [via a webhook](#webhooks) for any additional post-processing by the service owner.

+\* = Acts as a follow-up message to Twilio's built-in, automatic handling of these regulatory-required keywords.
+That mean's the messages specified in a Messaging application's Opt-Out Managment portal will be sent first, followed by a more user-specific response from this application.

 ## Get Started